28 Sept – 5 Nov 2017 | Opening: Wed 27 Sept 2017 - 6.30-8.30pm

 Performances with Emmy Beber:

-Sunday 8th October at 5pm & Saturday 4th November at 3pm and 5pm
+Sunday 8th October at 3pm and 5pm & Saturday 4th November at 3pm and 5pm

 In State 0, Hermsdorf continues her exploration of how power structures, technology and biological structures interact with one another.
 Hermsdorf’s work explores the entanglement of the physicality and semiotics of bodies, regularly incorporating the biographical data from her performers into her sound narratives and performances.
 By spending an extended period researching at Flat Time House, she also integrates aspects of the ‘Living Sculpture’ into the work.
 Latham’s X-ray prints of from his 1970 placement at Clare Hall Hospital will be included, as she plays with FTHo’s duel function as a domestic and institutional space.